-“Unless the haunted house requires physical activity that the woman cannot do, like crawling on the floor at an advanced stage of pregnancy, they are safe,” says Alicia Johnson, MSN, RNC-EFM, certified nurse midwife at Lone Tree OB-GYN and Midwives in Denver, in an interview with Romper.
-While chronic high stress can affect mom and baby’s health during pregnancy, a few jump scares won’t hurt anyone.
+“Unless the haunted house requires physical activity that the woman cannot do, like crawling on the floor at an advanced stage of pregnancy, they are safe,” adds Alicia Johnson, MSN, RNC-EFM, certified nurse midwife at Lone Tree OB-GYN and Midwives in Denver, in an interview with Romper.

-“Haunted houses have props everywhere and are poorly lit, so we don’t want you tripping or falling,” Pohler says.
+“Haunted houses have props everywhere and are poorly lit, so we don’t want you tripping or falling,” Pohler adds.
 “We don’t want you to be pushed.
 I think if you’re going, be careful and aware of those things, and maybe have someone whose arm you can hold onto.
-Most haunted houses are not interactive and the staff can’t touch you, so that shouldn’t be an issue.
 We just want to avoid trauma to the belly.”